 Potty Training Tips

 - Before you start potty training, let your child get used to using the toilet or potty chair.
-As they sit fully dressed on the chair or toilet, read books or sing together.
+They sit fully dressed on the chair or toilet, read books, or sing together.

-- Be prepared before heading out with Post-its for automatic flush toilets and kid toilet seats. you might need!
+- Be prepared before heading out with Post-its for automatic flush toilets and kid toilet seats.
+You might need it!

 It’s important not to punish your child if your child displays signs of regression, such as refusing to go to the toilet or withholding stool.